nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Implement an `undo` command to revert the list back to its original state (sorted chronologically based on when the fosterer is added).
     * Pros: Maintains consistency with undo mechanisms used in other features of Foster Family.
-    * Cons: If `sort` is executed multiple times consecutively followed by `undo`, the list will not revert back to its original state with the current implementation of `undo`, which only allows the users to undo the previous command.
+    * Cons: If `sort` is executed multiple times consecutively followed by `undo`, the list will not revert back to its original state with the current implementation of `undo`, which only allows the users to undo the last valid command.

 * **Alternative 2:** Implement another `sort` command like `sort time` to revert the list back to its original state (sorted chronologically based on when the fosterer is added).
     * Pros: Offers an explicit and clear command for reverting to the original sorting of the address book list.